mike14747/next-with-auth/README.md

 Setting up the database on **Atlas** and adding that connection info to my **.env** (as MONGODB_URI and MONGODB_DB values) was next up.

-Then there was the database connection file (/lib/mongodb.js).
+Then there is the database connection file (/lib/mongodb.js).
 This will be imported by any serverless function that needs to query the remote database.

 ### I forgot my login info